Salsa (dance): Description

-The two main styles of salsa are linear and circular.
-In linear salsa, dancers remain in their "slot", switching places from one side of the slot to the other, similar to West Coast Swing — New York-style salsa and LA-style salsa are both danced this way.
-The second salsa style is circular salsa.
+The two main styles of partnered salsa dancing are linear and circular.
+In linear salsa, dance couples remain in their "slot", with each dancer switching places from one side of the slot to the other, similar to West Coast Swing—New York–style salsa and LA-style salsa are both danced this way.
+The second style of partnered salsa dancing is circular salsa.
 Here, dancers circle around each other, reminiscent of East Coast Swing.
 Both Cuban and Colombian salsa follow this circular pattern.

-Incorporating other dance styling techniques into salsa dancing has become very common for both men and women: shimmies, leg work, arm work, body movement, spins, body isolations, shoulder shimmies, rolls, even hand styling, acrobatics, and lifts.
+Incorporating other dance styling techniques into salsa dancing has become very common for both men and women: foot work, arm work, body movement, spins, body isolations, shoulder shimmies, body rolls, hand styling, acrobatics, and even lifts.

 Venues

 Salsa dance socials are commonly held in night clubs, bars, ballrooms, restaurants, and outside, especially if part of an outdoor festival.
 Salsa dancing is an international dance that can be found in most metropolitan cities in the world.
-Festivals are held annually, often called a Salsa Congress, in various host cities aimed to attract a variety of salsa dancers from other cities and countries.
+Festivals are held annually, often called a "Salsa Congress", in various host cities aimed to attract a variety of salsa dancers from other cities and countries.
 The events bring dancers together to share their passion for the dance, build community, and share moves and tips.
 These events usually include salsa dance performers, live salsa music, workshops, open dancing, and contests.
+On the other hand, salsa dancing is also done in very informal settings, such as parties in a home or backyard.
+Salsa dancing is often seen as an important cultural expression by persons living in certain Hispanic regions or people whose family heritage comes from those regions.